mchaov/lazy-renderer-ts/README.md

 # lazy-renderer-ts-react

-A simple lazy renderer example in typescript with reactjs support
+A simple lazy renderer example written in TypeScript.
+This is the demo ot an article and the readme will be update with link to it once it is published.

 More details could be found in **this medium article** (TBA)